 Signing and adherence to the Syracuse London Stay Safe Pledge is a requirement of program participation.

 Response to infractions will follow the same procedures as other Student Life or Academic misconduct and will involve a range of measures including online meetings with Assistant Directors and/or the Director.
-Regarding Covid safety, disciplinary measures may involve a temporary ban from campus and/or suspension from the program, especially in response to international travel restrictions.

 Prior to travelling, students must comply with their residential country’s policies on isolation if they are symptomatic or have been in contact with a symptomatic or positive person.